noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- unit of modularity
 		- i.e. the unitt of work in FP is the function
 		- e.g. in object oriented programming the unit of work could be considered the class
+	- singularity principle
+		- states that functions should hav ea single purpose

 # declarative vs imperative
 	- imeprative